TiloRC/reddit_post_tracker/README.md

     python3 tracker.py subreddit1 subreddit2 etc.

-The data you collect will be stored in an SQLite database.
+The data you collect will be stored in an SQLite database in a file called "data.db."